FDio/csit/docs/report/introduction/methodology_data_plane_throughput/methodology_plrsearch.rst

 This test case shows what looks like a quite broad estimation interval, compared to other test cases with similarly looking zero loss frequencies.

-Fitting functions give fairly differing estimates.
-Erf function overestimates.
-Stretch function estimates look fairly precise.

-Closer look at the loss distribution reveals a difference from other tests.
-The distribution consists of mostly zero loss measurements, partialy of medium loss measurements, and lacks small loss measurements the loss ratio target would imply.
-With this result composition, it is expected that the convergence of the two bounds is slow.
+Notable features are infrequent high-loss measurement results causing big drops of estimates, and lack of long-term convergence.

+Any convergence in medium-sized intervals (during zero loss results) is reverted by the big loss results, as they happen quite far from the critical load estimates, and the two fitting functions extrapolate differently.

-In other words, human only seeing the graph would expect narrower interval, but human seeing the measured loss ratios agrees that the interval should be wider than that.
+In other words, human only seeing estimates from one fitting function would expect narrower end interval, but human seeing the measured loss ratios agrees that the interval should be wider than that.

 .. only:: latex